SavantYash/Quote-Finder/README.md

 An Android app built using Kotlin + XML.
 This repository contains the source code and a downloadable APK.

+- Important Note:
+  App is still in beta version.
+When user luanch app first time, He/She has to click New Quote button.
+  It will load the quotes in local storage.
+  Whenever user want new quote, same button gives you functionallity.
+It will load new quote but liked & stared one quote stays there.

 ---

 - Features :